Greedy optimization of the geometry of Majorana Josephson junctions: Model and algorithm description

 We consider a Josephson junction formed by proximitizing a Rashba 2DEG with two $s$-wave superconductors (Fig. \ref{fig:schematics}).
 We model the central normal region with a two-dimensional Bogoliubov-de Gennes Hamiltonian

 where $\alpha$ and $E_Z$ parameterize the strength of the Rashba spin-orbit and Zeeman fields respectively, $\mu$ is the chemical potential, and $\sigma_i$ and $\tau_i$ are the Pauli matrices acting in spin and electron-hole space.
-Following previous works~\cite{hell2017two,pientka2017topological} we fix the superconducting phase difference to its optimal value $\phi = \pi$.
-The Hamiltonian of the proximitized regions then has an additional coupling term
+The proximitized regions experience an additional superconducting pairing interaction and expel the applied magnetic field, yielding the Hamiltonian